oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

 * Describe and display a vector
 * Create a vector column and describe the attributes
 * Create vector embeddings on the PARKS table DESCRIPTION column
-* Run exact similarity searches
-  * Show an execution plan from the query
-  * Show vector distances to reinforce how the search is evaluated

 ### Prerequisites (Optional)